THEdarkHUNTERshail/-dragon/README.md

 </p>

-<h2>THIS IS IS A USERBOT OF TELEGRAM.
+<h2>THIS IS IS A 🦖USERBOT OF TELEGRAM.
 MADE BY SHAIL🐲   By Hardwork.

-### This is the one and only official LEGENDBOT Userbot made by Legend_Mr_Hacker.
+### This is the one and only official 🐲DRAGONBOT🐲 Userbot made by Legend_Mr_Hacker.
 Don't forget to star this repo if you liked it.
 Enjoy Your Bot!!💝</h2>

-## Status Of Bot
+## Status 🦩Of Bot

 <p align="left">
     <a href="https://github.com/LEGEND-OS/LEGENDBOT/network/members"><img src="https://img.shields.io/github/forks/LEGEND-OS/LEGENDBOT?label=Forks&logoColor=Black&style=social"></a><p align="left"><a href="https://github.com/LEGEND-OS/LEGENDBOT/stargazers"><img src="https://img.shields.io/github/stars/LEGEND-OS/LEGENDBOT?logoColor=Blue&style=social"></a><p align="left"><a href="https://github.com/LEGEND-OS/LEGENDBOT"></a><p align="left"><a href="https://github.com/LEGEND-OS/LEGENDBOT?"></a>

-<h2>The owner would not be responsible for any kind of bans due to the bot.
+<h2>The owner would not be🐢 responsible for any kind of bans due to the bot.

 FORK AT YOUR OWN RISK</h2>

-<h2 align="center">⚙️🦁 D E P L O Y I N G 🦁⚙️</h2>
+<h2 align="center">⚙️🐲 D🐉 E🐉 P 🐉L 🐉O 🐉Y 🐲⚙️</h2>

 <h3> DEPLOY TO HEROKU </h3>